 It has been three decades since Dr. JPS Bhatia started his journey of treating patients and families suffering from this deadly disease.
 With the help of a specially curated program at the Hermitage Rehab, the team of professionals, through their empathetic approach can help n number of victims through the stages of grief.

-The purpose of the program being run at the Hermitage Rehab is to not only establish long-due sobriety in patients and healthy relationships in their families but to also provide aid throughout their lives for maintaining the previously achieved goals and the dream of being in recovery everlasting.
+The purpose of the program being run at The Hermitage Rehab is to not only establish long-due sobriety in patients and healthy relationships in their families but to also provide aid throughout their lives for maintaining the previously achieved goals and the dream of being in recovery everlasting.